US push for UN censure of North Korea appears to stall -diplomats

 By Michelle Nichols

-Council members have been discussing a U.S.-drafted formal statement, seen by Reuters, that has to be unanimously agreed.
-U.S. Ambassador Linda Thomas-Greenfield said in February she would pursue a formal presidential statement - one step below a resolution - to condemn North Korea's action and urge diplomacy.
+Council members have been discussing a U.S.-drafted formal statement, seen by Reuters, that has to be unanimously agreed upon.
+U.S. Ambassador Linda Thomas-Greenfield said in February she would pursue a formal presidential statement - one step below a resolution - to condemn North Korea's actions and urge diplomacy.

 "The Security Council expresses serious concern over the resulting escalation in tensions and strongly urges the DPRK to refrain from conducting ICBM or other ballistic missile launches or a nuclear test," the draft statement reads.